-Join Scott Simpson for an in-depth discussion in this video Find files from the command line, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Find files from the command line, part of Learning Linux Command Line.

 - [Voiceover] We've been working with our exercise files,…which is a limited set of files…we can explore pretty easily,…but sometimes you'll need to look for a file…if you don't know where it is.…For that, we have the Find command.…Find has a lot of options which are worth exploring…as you build your command line skills.…For now, we'll take a look at basic usage.…To use Find, I'll type find…and then the scope of where I want to search.…I'll use . for the current working directory,…which is my exercise files,…and then I'll type -name,…which is the test I'm using to match files.…